 Access to resources for education as well as technical skills development is inconsistent – if not wholly unavailable – in many places around the world.
-This denies people the opportunity to improve their economic conditions.
+This denies people the opportunity to improve their economic conditions and can keep children out of school and at risk of child labour.
 Needs can range from reading and writing to the operation of business management and planning.
 Every culture is different, as is every community.

 As with our other material areas, we have set ourselves some challenging goals.
 The value of supporting education and skills development is however far reaching and difficult to measure.
 Read about some of our initiatives and milestone achievements in the latest annual report.